Supreme Court ducks, leaving Louisiana redistricting stuck in uncertainty

 How we got here

 This is hardly the first rodeo for this case.
 The Louisiana case has been on hold for 16 months.
-In 2022 civil rights groups sued the state contending that a second majority or near-majority Black district could be drawn.
+In 2022 civil rights groups sued the state, contending that a second majority or near-majority Black district could be drawn.
 In June 2022, a federal district court judge agreed that the existing map likely violated the Voting Right Act.
-But the Fifth Circuit said it was too late--too close to the election--to allow a new map to be drawn.
-And the Supreme Court agreed by a 6-to-3 vote, along conservative/liberal lines.
+But that decision was ultimately blocked by the Supreme Court with the court's three liberals noting their dissent.

 Fast forward to this year.
 Once again redistricting is front and center in Louisiana.
 Once again, an election is nigh, and once again, the Supreme Court, this time without dissent, has refused to intervene.